Natasha Lebas

 Research

-I am an evolutionary biologist with research interests that cover a diverse range of topics including female ornamentation, conservation genetics, evolutionary stable strategies, mutation loads, the evolution of colour signals, nuptial gift evolution and developmental integration.
+I am an evolutionary biologist with research interests that cover a diverse range of topics within behavioural ecology and conservation.
+These have included: sexual selection, conservation genetics, female ornamentation, evolutionary stable strategies, mutation loads, the evolution of colour signals, predator-free havens, nuptial gift evolution and developmental integration.

 Research expertise keywords